Who Can Open an Account?

 If the eligible individual does not want to open their own account or does not have the legal authority to act on his/her own behalf in financial matters, an Authorized Individual may open and manage the account on behalf of the Account Owner.

-An account owner can name an Authorized Agent if they want another person to be able to transact on the account as well.
-The four levels of access that can be granted range from receiving duplicate account statements to full Power of Attorney.
+If the Account Owner has legal capacity and wants another person to be able to transact on the account as well, the Eligible Individual can name an Authorized Agent.
+There are four levels of access that can be granted, from receiving statements only to full Power of Attorney over the account.

 The eligible individual with a disability is always the Account Owner and is the beneficiary of an IAble account.